Executive Vice President/General Manager/Alternate Governor

-Former Avalanche captain Joe Sakic was named Executive Vice President of Hockey Operations on May 10, 2013 and recently finished his first season of overseeing all hockey-related decisions for the club.
+Former Avalanche captain Joe Sakic was named Executive Vice President of the club on May 10, 2013 and is entering his second season of overseeing all hockey-related decisions for the club.

 Sakic’s first move as executive vice president was to name Patrick Roy as Head Coach/Vice President of Hockey Operations on May 23, 2013.
 A month later, Sakic announced Nathan MacKinnon as the first overall pick at the 2013 NHL Draft.

 The 2013-14 campaign marked Joe’s third season overall in the front office, as he spent the previous two years as the organization’s Executive Advisor/Alternate Governor.
 He was hired for that position on March 25, 2011.